View this document as: a single page | multiple pages.

 At all FALs, all federation transactions SHALL comply with the requirements in Sec.
 3 to deliver an assertion to the RP and create an authenticated session at the RP.
 Examples of assertions used in federation protocols include the ID Token in OpenID Connect [OIDC] and the Security Assertion Markup Language [SAML] Assertion format.

-At all FALs, the RP needs to trust the IdP to provide valid assertions representing the subscriber’s authentication event and SHALL validate the assertion.
+At all FALs, the RP SHALL validate the assertion from the IdP, since the RP needs to trust the IdP to provide valid assertions representing the subscriber’s authentication event.

 An IdP or RP can be capable of operating at multiple FALs simultaneously, depending on use case and needs.
-For example, an IdP could provide FAL3 federation transactions to a high-risk RP while providing FAL2 to an RP with a lower risk profile.
-Similarly, an RP could require FAL2 for normal actions but require the subscriber to re-authenticate with FAL3 for higher impact or more sensitive actions.
+For example, an IdP could provide federation transactions at FAL3 to an RP that provides access to a set of high-risk functionality while simultaneously providing FAL2 to an RP with a lower risk profile.
+Similarly, an RP could require FAL2 for normal actions but require the subscriber to successfully complete an FAL3 federation transaction for higher impact or more sensitive actions at the RP.
 This capability extends to other dimensions, as an IdP could simultaneously have access to subscriber accounts that have been proofed at any IAL and allow authentication at any AAL.
-However, an RP talking to that IdP could have restrictions on the lowest IAL and AAL it is willing to accept for access.
-As a consequence, it is imperative that the trust agreement establish the xALs allowed and required for different use cases.
+An RP talking to that IdP would normally have restrictions on the lowest IAL and AAL that it is willing to accept for access.
+As a consequence, trust agreements are required to establish the xALs allowed and required for different use cases (see Sec.
+2.5).

 Federation Assurance Level 1 (FAL1)

-FAL1 provides a basic level of protection for federation transactions, allowing for a wide range of use cases and deployment decisions.
+FAL1 provides a basic level of protection for federation transactions and allows for a wide range of use cases and deployment decisions.

-All assertions at FAL1 SHALL be audience-restricted to a specific RP or set of RPs, and the RP SHALL validate that it is one of the targeted RPs for the given assertion.
+At FAL1, the assertion SHALL be audience-restricted to a specific RP or set of RPs, and the RP SHALL validate that it is one of the targeted RPs for the given assertion.
+Each RP in the audience SHALL enforce replay protection mechanisms in the assertion to ensure that the same assertion is not accepted by a given RP multiple times.
+An assertion with multiple audiences could be accepted by multiple RPs but only once by each RP.

-At FAL1, the trust agreement MAY be established by the subscriber during the federation transaction.
-Note that at FAL1, it is still possible for the trust agreement to be established a priori by the RP and IdP.
+At FAL1, the trust agreement MAY be established by the subscriber during the federation transaction, as discussed in Sec.
+4.3.2.
+Alternatively, the trust agreement MAY be established prior to the federation transaction (i.e., a “pre-established” trust agreement), as discussed in Sec.
+4.3.1.

 Federation Assurance Level 2 (FAL2)

-FAL2 provides a high level of protection for federation transactions, providing protections against a variety of attacks against federated systems.
-All the requirements for FAL1 apply at FAL2 except where overridden by more specific or stringent requirements here.
+FAL2 provides a high level of protection for federation transactions by requiring additional protections against a variety of attacks on federated systems, including attempts to inject assertions into a federated transaction.
+All of the requirements for FAL1 apply at FAL2, except where overridden by more specific or stringent requirements here.

-At FAL2, the assertion SHALL be strongly protected from injection attacks, as discussed in Sec.
-3.10.1.
+At FAL2, the assertion SHALL be strongly protected from assertion injection attacks, as discussed in Sec.
+3.11.1.
 The federation transaction SHALL be initiated by the RP.

-At FAL2, the assertion SHALL audience restricted to a single RP.
+At FAL2, the assertion SHALL be audience restricted to a single RP.
+The RP SHALL enforce replay protection mechanisms in the assertion.

-At FAL2, an a priori trust agreement SHALL be established prior to the federation transaction taking place.
+At FAL2, a trust agreement SHALL be established prior to the federation transaction taking place (i.e., a “pre-established” trust agreement), as discussed in Sec.
+4.3.1.

-IdPs operated by or on behalf of federal agencies that present assertions at FAL2 or higher SHALL protect keys used for signing or encrypting those assertions with mechanisms validated at [FIPS140] Level 1 or higher.
+IdPs operated by or on behalf of federal agencies that present assertions at FAL2 or higher SHALL protect signing keys that are used in the generation of assertions with mechanisms validated at [FIPS140] Level 1 or higher.

 Federation Assurance Level 3 (FAL3)

-FAL3 provides a very high level of protection for federation transactions, establishing very high confidence that the subscriber asserted by the IdP is the subscriber present in the authenticated session.
-All the requirements at FAL1 and FAL2 apply at FAL3 except where overridden by more specific or stringent requirements here.
+FAL3 provides a very high level of protection for federation transactions and establishes very high confidence that the information communicated in the federation transaction matches what was established by the CSP and IdP.
+FAL3 also protects against the possibility of a compromised IdP by requiring additional authentication by the subscriber at the RP.
+All of the requirements at FAL1 and FAL2 apply at FAL3, except where overridden by more specific or stringent requirements here.

 At FAL3, the RP SHALL verify that the subscriber is in control of an authenticator in addition to the assertion.
-This authenticator is either identified in a holder-of-key assertion as described in Sec 3.14 or is a bound authenticator as described in Sec.
-3.15.
+This authenticator is either identified in a holder-of-key assertion (see Sec.
+3.15) or is a bound authenticator (see Sec.
+3.16).

 Requesting and Processing xALs